-If you find yourself dreaming of an administrator’s office instead of the current classroom you share with your students, it may be time to start thinking about taking a step to successful transition from the classroom to administration.
+Find yourself dreaming of an administrator’s office instead of the current classroom you share with your students.
+It may be time to start thinking about moving toward a successful transition from the classroom to administration.

-These are relevant job search tips for making a career change or transition from being a teacher to an assistant principal or principal that will make the switch to an administrator’s role easier.
+These are relevant job search tips for making a career change or transition from being a teacher to an assistant principal or principal, making the switch to an administrator’s role easier.

-Before you have your new nameplate engraved (c’mon, you know that’s the FIRST thing you would do!!), let’s determine if you have the necessary credentials needed to be a viable candidate for an assistant principal, principal, curriculum director or any other coordinator or leadership position.
+Before you have your new nameplate engraved (come on, you know that’s the FIRST thing you would do!!), let’s determine if you have the credentials to be a viable candidate for an assistant principal, head of school, curriculum director, or any other coordinator or leadership position.

 6 Tips to Transition from Teaching to Educational Leadership Easier